-Everyday Immigration Equality answers immigration questions from the thousands of lesbian, gay, bisexual, and transgender immigrants and their families.
+Every day Immigration Equality answers immigration questions from lesbian, gay, bisexual, and transgender immigrants and their families.
 We also provide support for immigration attorneys throughout the United States.
 Below are some of the most frequently asked questions.
 Please read through these first, and if you don’t see the answer, then email us.

-I am a legal permanent resident and I was convicted of a crime in 1991.
-I’ve already been back to my country twice without any problems.
+I am a lawful permanent resident and I was convicted of a crime in 1991.
+I’ve already been back to my country of origin twice without any problems.
 Someone told me that it’s not safe for me to travel abroad, is this true?

 One of the harshest consequences of changes to the Immigration law in 1996 was to apply some of the strictest provisions retroactively.
 This means that anyone who has any criminal convictions, even long ago, should speak with an experienced immigration attorney before doing anything which would lead to a review of their immigration record.
 Actions which can trigger review (and possible removal proceedings), include:

 - any application with USCIS such as applying for naturalization or applying to replace a “green card”

 - any contact with the police (arrests, traffic stops)

 - any contact with border patrols within 100 miles of the U.S. border.

 Any foreign national who has criminal convictions, is strongly advised to consult with a qualified immigration attorney to determine what effect the conviction(s) may have on their immigration status here.